deuxfleurs-org/garage/doc/book/src/connect/apps.md

   # Put localhost only if you have a garage instance running on that node
   endpoint: 'http://localhost:3900' # or "garage.example.com" if you have TLS on port 443

-  # This entry has been added by our patch, must be set to true
-  force_path_style: true

   # Garage supports only one region for now, named garage
   region: 'garage'